 MetaMask is a desktop type of wallet, and we do not recommend storing large values in it.
 Use it only for the ICO and then move your funds to a more secure place like a hardware wallet or paper wallet.
 Don’t forget backing up your wallet.
 Store your 12-word seed in a safe place (not in the cloud).
 After your wallet is properly setup & backed up send Ether from your online exchange account to your MetaMask wallet.

 4. Buy ICO Tokens

 Before you proceed make sure to read the general terms of the ICO and the token purchase agreement.
 Most start-ups provide step-by-step guides for the token sale participation including screenshots for each step.
 Make sure you read these.
-You should also join the social media channels including Slack and follow the news around the ICO.
+You should also join the social media channels including Slack or Telegram and follow the news around the ICO.
 Sometimes token sales experience technical problems and staying up to date during the token sale is crucial.
 Read how the Status ICO managed to clog the Ethereum network.

 All ICOs start either at a certain time or a previously specified block number.
 You can use an Ethereum block explorer to check the block numbers.
 If there is a start time make sure you converted the values for your time zone.
 Note that some ICOs end in a matter of minutes.
 Therefore using wallets like Parity that allow for a more advanced setup options might be recommended if you expect the token sale to end quickly.

 When the token sale starts, you will have to send ETH to the address specified by the team.
 You will need to set a proper gas limit which is controlled by the MetaMask interface.
 After you send the transaction there are a couple of scenarios: